 The 5thEdouard Fabre prize will be awarded at the 11thedition of this conference, to be held in Osaka (Japan – 23-27 September 2019).

-The prize will be chosen by an international selection committee comprised of 6 members nominated by the IFSA co-chairs (2 from Europe, 2 from Asia and 2 from America) and the last 2 winners.
+The prize was chosen by an international selection committee comprised of 6 members nominated by the IFSA co-chairs (2 from Europe, 2 from Asia and 2 from America) and the last 2 winners.

 The committee members are not eligible for the prize.